 When most people think of insomnia, they think of someone who struggles to sleep and thus stays up through all hours of the night.
 Sleeplessness is the most common symptom of insomnia, but it’s not the only one.
 Other symptoms include depression, irritability, headaches, digestive problems and daytime sleepiness.

 Short-term insomnia, which is often caused by stress, may go away without treatment.
 Transient insomnia is insomnia that lasts for less than a week, while acute insomnia lasts for a month or less.
-Chronic insomnia is insomnia that lasts for longer than a month.
+Chronic insomnia is insomnia that lasts for longer than three months.
 The symptoms of chronic insomnia can be much more severe than short-term insomnia.
 Hallucinations, double vision and muscular or mental fatigue are not uncommon for those suffering from chronic insomnia.